GoogleCloudPlatform/community/tutorials/db-migration-spanner-handle-increasing-pks/index.md

 ## Migrate data using Striim

-Data migration is a two step process:
+Data migration is a two-phase process:

-1. Initial Load
+1. Initial load of data
-2. Continuous Replication (CDC)
+2. Continuous replication with change data capture (CDC)

-Both step use custom functions written in Java for data manipulations i.e. bit reverse and string conversion.
+This section includes custom functions written in Java for manipulating data during both of these phases.
+During the initial load of data, you use a custom bit-reverse function.
+During replication, you use a custom string conversion function.

 ### Add the bit-reverse function to Striim

-You will write code, compile, package and deploy java code for bit reversal onto Striim instance.
-This custom function is to be moved to _/opt/striim/lib_ directory on Striim instance.

-1. Connect to the VM with SSH:
+1. Connect to the VM that's running Striim with SSH:

         gcloud compute ssh striim-spanner-1-vm

-1. Write Java code:
+1. Run the following command to add a bit-reverse function to the `CustomFunctions.java` file:

         cat > CustomFunctions.java << EOF
         public abstract class CustomFunctions {